QCatalyst/ro-python-serverless/README.md

 Getting started
 ===============
-You should have python 3.6 set up.
+You should have python 3.6 and nodejs set up.

 ```sh
 make setup